 Cover note follow-up work efforts on Use of country and territory names as TLDs

-As its meeting in July the ccNSO Council discussed the need for a letter to the ICANN Board of Directors on next steps pertaining to the use of names of countries and territories as TLDs.
-The chair and the secretariat were requested to draft such a letter for the next meeting.
+At its meeting in July the ccNSO Council discussed the need for a letter to the ICANN Board of Directors on next steps with respect to the use of names of countries and territories as TLDs.
+The chair and the Secretariat were requested to draft such a letter for the next meeting.

-Core of this second Study group advise at the time was that in case no harmonized framework could be developed, the status quo i.e the current rules under the applicant Guidebook would remain effective until such time agreement across the broader community could be reached.
+Core of this second Study group advice at the time was that in case no harmonized framework could be developed, the status quo, i.e., the current rules under the applicant Guidebook would remain effective until such time agreement across the broader community could be reached.

-Since the July 24th meeting the ccNSO Council was invited to participate in a new track (Work Track 5) under auspices of the GNSO PDP subsequent procedures.
+Since the July 24th meeting the ccNSO Council was invited to participate in a new track (Working Track 5) under auspices of the GNSO PDP subsequent procedures.
 In response to that invitation the ccNSO Council has designated Annebeth Lange as co-lead in a new effort and implied its willingness to participate.

-Under these circumstances it is advised to review the need for a letter to the Board as advised by the Study Group, no letter or a letter to the GNSO.
+Under these circumstances it is necessary to review the decision regarding the letter to the Board as advised by the Study Group, i.e., is it necessary to send the letter at all or address it to the GNSO.

-On balance (see below) and in consultation with former co-chair of the CCWG (Annebeth Lange) it is advised to send a letter to the GNSO to ensure the ability of the ccNSO to vote on the recommendations of WT 5 according to its own rules and procedures, and further that in case the ccNSO and/or another group objects it agrees the current rules pertaining to names of countries as territories under applicant Guidebook should remain in place.
+On balance (see below) and in consultation with former co-chair of the CCWG (Annebeth Lange) it is advised to send a letter to the GNSO to ensure a truly multi-stakeholder approach to the issue, stress the right of the ccNSO to vote on the recommendations of the WT 5 according to ccNSO own rules and procedures, and further that in case the ccNSO and/or another group objects, the current rules pertaining to names of countries and territories under Applicant Guidebook remain in place.

-Brief Analysis Options
+Brief Analysis

 No Letter

-Pro’s of not sending any letter: The newly created effort WT 5, will start without any additional burden and with a clean slate.
+Pros of not sending any letter: The newly created effort WT 5 will start without any additional burden and with a clean slate.

 Contra: The ccNSO and ccTLD community at large may forfeit the ability to “co-determine” the output of WT 5.
-In addition, if circumstance so dictate launching a PDP on related topics runs the risk of being perceived as unpredictable behavior, as the ccNSo participated in the GNSO subsequent procedures effort.
+In addition, if circumstance so dictate, launching a PDP on related topics runs the risk of being perceived as unpredictable behavior, as the ccNSO participated in the GNSO subsequent procedures effort.

 Unclear what will happen if WT 5 does not reach consensus position.